 @cypher directive field are passed to the Cypher query as Cypher parameters (In this case

 @cypherdirectives can be used to implement authorization logic as well.
 We can include values from the request context, such as those added by authorization middleware as Cypher parameters.
-See the authorization guide for more information.
+See the auth documentation for more information.

 In typical GraphQL server implementations we would now define a

 Mutation object type, the fields of each becoming the entry points for our API.
-With neo4j-graphql we don't need to define a
+With the Neo4j GraphQL Library we don't need to define a

 Mutation type as queries and mutations with full CRUD operations will be generated for us from our type defintions.

 We also don't need to define resolvers - the functions that contain the logic for resolving the actual data from the data layer.
-Since neo4j-graphql handles database query generation and data fetching our resolvers are generated for us as part of the schema augmetation process.
+Since the Neo4j GraphQL Library handles database query generation and data fetching our resolvers are generated for us.
+You can read more about the API generation process in the Schema section of the documentation.

 Custom Queries And Mutations

 The auto-generated API gives us basic CRUD functionality, but what if we wanted to implement our own custom logic?
-We have two options for implementing custom logic with neo4j-graphql:
+We have two options for implementing custom logic with the Neo4j GraphQL Library:

 - Using the